spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 # Add a Backup Location using the Access Credentials

-This how-to guide presents instructions for adding a backup location in Palette using the long-term access credentials method.
+This how-to guide presents instructions for adding a backup location in Palette using static credentials.
 Below is an overview of the steps involved:
 <br />

 1. Create a storage bucket to store the backup files.
 For example, if you configure the backup location in AWS, you will need an S3 bucket.
-Another example is if you configure the backup location in Azure, you will need a container in the Azure Storage account.

 2. Define the access permissions for the storage bucket and associate the permissions with an IAM entity.
-Depending on your cloud or data center platform, the IAM entity can be a user, service principal, or role.
+The IAM entity may be a user, service principal, or role depending on your infrastructure provider.

 3. Generate the long-term access credentials for the IAM entity with sufficient permissions to perform the bucket-related operations.
 When you generate the long-term access credentials for an IAM entity, you do not embed the application's identity that will use the credentials.
 In your case, you do not use Palette's identity while generating the access credentials.
 Therefore, any application with access to the credentials can assume the IAM entity's role.
 Next, you will share the credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.